zsparal/api-documentation/source/reference/v2/profiles-api/update-profile.rst

 A profile is required to process payments.
 A profile can easily be created and updated via the Dashboard manually However, the Mollie API also allows automatic profile creation and updates via the Profiles API.

+Deprecation notice: POST method is still available but reaching end of life.
+Please use PATCH instead.

 Parameters
 ----------